Higgs inflation in Einstein-Cartan gravity: The theory

 The additional higher-order terms are given by

 where

 are vector and axial fermion currents, correspondingly, and we defined

-All relevant for inflation features of the theory are now encoded in the terms containing derivatives of $h$.
+All features of the theory relevant for inflation are now encoded in the terms containing derivatives of $h$.
 Combining the first line of \Eq (\ref{S_hVA}) with the Higgs field kinetic term from (\ref{S_metric}), we find that the total kinetic term is

 where

 and we made use of \Eqs (\ref{GammaEta}).
 Clearly, the kinetic term is positive-definite as soon as the couplings (\ref{params}) are all non-negative.
 Now we introduce the canonical field variable $\chi$ defined by